dan-smith-tech/shelf/README.md

 }
 ```

-Or, if you changed your link elements to be the same height (in the [layout](#layout) section), your updated property value should look like the following (just apply the same rules to the 'repeat' function as detailed in the (layout)[#layout] section, when setting the link elements to be the same size).
+Or, if you changed your link elements to be the same height (in the [layout](#layout) section), your updated property value should look like the following (just apply the same rules to the 'repeat' function as detailed in the [layout](#layout) section, when setting the link elements to be the same size).

 ```css
 .grid-rows {